4ndrexyz/Andrexyz/pages/me/feedback.md

 # Feedbacks

 Have some feedbacks, suggestions, or questions?
-Feel free to [let me know](mailto:hello@sznm.dev?subject=base.sznm.dev&body=your-feedbacks-here).
+Feel free to [let me know](mailto:andrekusuma388@gmail.com?subject=&body=your-feedbacks-here).

+Join the [newsletters](https://www.getrevue.co/profile/codenime) to get information about programming.